 Crab Burger in Paradise

 Get it?
-Anyhow, this is a Jimmy Buffet-referencing burger that doesn’t mess around, topping off a beef patty with a Shrimp Basket grilled crab cake (plus cheese, tomato, lettuce, and pickles and a side of French fries).
+Anyhow, this is a Jimmy Buffet-referencing burger that doesn’t mess around, topping off a beef patty with a Shrimp Basket grilled crab cake (plus cheese, tomato, lettuce, pickles, and a side of French fries).

 Low Country Boil For Two